 Then—to REALLY bring out those cute baby hairs, take your wrist (not your palm), and move it in a circular motion all across your hairline.
 It’s basically a twist on the backcomb method of teasing, and will instantly give you that halo we’re after.

 - Skip the hairspray or any other prodz after you finish—they’ll ruin the effect.

-- If your hair is pulled back in an elastic, placing both hands at the back of your head on either side of it, and gently pulling forward will make your ‘do just ever so slightly looser.
+- If your hair is pulled back in an elastic, place both hands at the back of your head on either side of it, and gently pull forward.
+This will make your ‘do just ever so slightly looser.
 (Read: cooler.)

 - Don’t try to pull out large chunky tendrils at the front, because then you’ll risk looking a bit dated.
 Whitney Port showcases this Beauty Don’t:

 How to tame your baby hairs if they’re bugging you

 I actually love this trick, even though I’m a pro-baby hair type of person.
 Here’s the secret: it’s actually not the product that matters so much, but the tool that you use… which is this!